CHI-CityTech/QuantumMusic/Proposals/QuantuMusic_Task_List_Spring_2025.md

 - Coordinate with CHI to understand space and mounting needs for the display wall
 - Collect existing materials for the display from the shared resources folder:
+  - Generate a smaller version of the original poster.
   - Intro poster text and flow diagram (music → data → quantum → regeneration)
   - Musical parameters table (especially those used in the microstudy)
   - Key equations with annotated descriptions